Mary Hartman, Mary Hartman: Legacy

-Of the series' influence on pop culture, Claire Barliant also writes: "For some, the 1970s...was a descent into chaos, a dissolution of self, but also a kind of awakening....The Seventies' nervous breakdown coincides with women's lib and a strengthening gay rights movement....MH2 is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."
+Of the series' influence on pop culture, Claire Barliant wrote: "For some, the 1970s [...] was a descent into chaos, a dissolution of self, but also a kind of awakening [...]
+The seventies nervous breakdown coincides with women's lib and a strengthening gay rights movement [...]
+MH2 is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."

-In 2000, Lasser appeared on a panel with her former MH2 cast and crew members at the Paley Center for Media in Beverly Hills, California for a seminar, Mary Hartman, Mary Hartman: Reunion, Reunion.
+In 2000, Lasser appeared on a panel with her former MH2 cast and crew members at the Paley Center for Media in Beverly Hills for a seminar, "Mary Hartman, Mary Hartman: Reunion, Reunion".
 The panel was moderated by Steven A. Bell and recorded for the museum archives.

-In 2004 and 2007, Mary Hartman, Mary Hartman was ranked #21 and 26 on "TV Guide's Top Cult Shows Ever."
+In 2004 and 2007, Mary Hartman, Mary Hartman was ranked number 21 and number 26 on "TV Guide's Top Cult Shows Ever."

 Forever Fernwood

-When Lasser left the show in 1977, it was re-branded Forever Fernwood and followed the trials and tribulations of Mary's family and friends after she had run away with a policeman, the aforementioned Sgt.
-Dennis Foley, with whom she had had a lot of contact during the first season.
-Aside from Lasser, the rest of the cast remained intact even while additional actors became part of the cast: Shelley Fabares as Eleanor Major, who began dating Tom after Mary had left him; Judith Kahan as Eleanor's stuttering sister, Penny Major; and Randall Carver as Cathy Shumway's gangster husband, Jeffrey DeVito.
-On the very last episode of the series, Penny married Tom Hartman.
+When Lasser left the show in 1977, it was followed by Forever Fernwood, which dealt with the trials and tribulations of Mary's family and friends after she had run away with police sergeant Dennis Foley, with whom she had had a lot of contact during the first season.
+Aside from Lasser, the rest of the cast remained intact even as new actors joined the cast: Shelley Fabares as Eleanor Major, who began dating Tom after Mary had left him; Judith Kahan as Eleanor's stuttering sister, Penny Major; and Randall Carver as Cathy Shumway's gangster husband, Jeffrey DeVito.
+On the last episode of the series, Penny married Tom Hartman.
 Forever Fernwood ended in 1978, after 26 weeks on the air (130 half-hour episodes).

 Spin-offs

 During the summer of 1977, Fernwood 2 Night, a local talk show satire and parody starring Martin Mull as Barth Gimble, was broadcast as a spin-off/summer replacement for Mary Hartman, Mary Hartman.
-It went "nationwide" as America 2-Night in the spring of 1978.
+For the following season, the show was slightly revamped and broadcast "nationwide" via the fictional UBS network as America 2-Night in the spring of 1978.

-Cancelled reboot
+Planned reboot

 In February 2021, it was reported that a reboot of the series was in development by Sony Pictures Television with Emily Hampshire as writer and starring role, Jacob Tierney as co-writer, and Lear and Brent Miller as executive producers.
 In July 2021, it was announced that TBS had given a series order.
 In April 2022, it was announced the series was scrapped alongside all scripted programming on TBS.
+Lear later sought to revive the project, and was working on developing the reboot until shortly before his death in 2023.